phalcon/documentation/docs/api/phalcon_db.md

 ): string;
 ```

-Generates SQL to delete a CHECK constraint from a table
+Generates SQL to delete a CHECK constraint from a table.

 #### `dropColumn()` { #dbdialectmysql-dropcolumn }